greydanus/cursivetransformer/README.md

 # Cursive Transformer

-_Note (July 5, 2024): this repo is under active development and thus subject to rapid breaking changes._
+_Disclaimer: this repo is under active development and thus subject to rapid breaking changes._

 ## Quickstart